DataDog/datadog-ci/src/commands/sourcemaps/README.md

 * `--concurrency` (default: `20`): number of concurrent upload to the API.
 * `--dry-run` (default: `false`): it will run the command without the final step of upload.
 All other checks are performed.
 * `--project-path` (default: empty): the path of the project where the sourcemaps were built.
-This will be stripped off from sources paths referenced in the sourcemap so they can be properly matched against tracked files paths.
+This will be stripped off from the file name in the displayed stack traces.

 ### End-to-end testing process